• Skip to main content

 Step 8: Cut the dough into 50 even pieces by dividing it lengthwise first and then breadthwise with a knife or pizza cutter.

-Step 9: Roll each piece into a ball, dip in melted butter, and then toss it in a mixture of brown sugar and cinnamon.
+Step 9: Roll each piece into a ball, dip it in melted butter, and then toss it in a mixture of brown sugar and cinnamon.

 Step 10: Place each dough ball into a greased Bundt pan, stacking them over each other to form random, rustic layers.